 Dallas World Aquarium - Distance 0.5 miles

-The Dallas World Aquarium is a for-profit aquarium and zoo located in the West End Historic District of downtown Dallas, Texas, USA.
+One of the city's most family-friendly things to do, the Dallas World Aquarium is a for-profit aquarium and zoo located in the West End Historic District of downtown Dallas.
 It aids conservation and education by housing many animals that are threatened or endangered as part of a cooperative breeding program with other zoos around the world.

 Perot Museum of Nature and Science - Distance 0.6 miles

 Five floors house 11 permanent exhibit halls containing state-of-the-art video and 3D computer animation with thrilling, life-like simulations where visitors can exercise their brains through hands-on activities, interactive kiosks and educational games.
 The extraordinary building and outdoor space serves as a living science lesson, offering provocative illustrations of engineering, technology and conservation.